-(i) Commitment to integrity and ethical conduct
+i) Commitment to integrity and ethical conduct

 The Company has defined and shared its Code of Ethics with employees and staff members.
 This Code is an official document that contains all the standards underlying the Company's activity.
-The top management and the supervisory and control bodies which make up the internal control and risk management system help to ensure compliance with the conduct set out in the Code of Ethics.
-The Company is committed to pursuing economic, environmental and social sustainability for its stakeholders and issues a corporate sustainability report.
+The Top Management and the supervisory and control bodies which make up the ICRMS help to ensure compliance with the conduct set out in the Code of Ethics.
+The Company is committed to pursuing economic, environmental and social sustainability for its stakeholders and issues a Corporate Sustainability Report.
 Furthermore, in order to continuously improve and strengthen corporate governance, consolidate ethical business practices, protect integrity and offset the risk of corruption, in April 2020 the Company concluded the project designed to further strengthen its anti-corruption controls.
 This called for the design and implementation of the anti-corruption systems in accordance with the international norm, ISO 37001:2016 (in synergy with the other anti-corruption compliance tools already adopted) obtaining the relative certification.
 This path, begun in fall 2019, also compelled the adoption of an anti-corruption policy and the formation of a Supervisory Board, Top Management and Compliance Unit charged with monitoring the prevention of corruption.

-(ii) Exercise of supervisory responsibilities
+ii) Exercise of supervisory responsibilities

-The group of individuals who comprise the Company's internal control and risk management system guarantee that the supervisory activities will be carried out in compliance with the law and regulations.
-More in detail, the different duties (which will be explained in greater detail below) are assigned to the Board of Directors, the Director in Charge of the Internal Control and Risk Management System, the Risk and Control Committee, the Board of Statutory Auditors, the Supervisory Board, the Financial Reporting Officer, and the Internal Audit Unit.
+The group of individuals who comprise the Company's ICRMS guarantee that the supervisory activities will be carried out in compliance with the law and regulations.
+More in detail, the different duties (which will be explained in greater detail below) are assigned to the Board of Directors, the Director in Charge of the ICRMS, the Risk and Control Committee, the Board of Statutory Auditors, the Supervisory Board, the Financial Reporting Officer, and the Internal Audit Unit.

-(iii) Definition of the Internal Control and Risk Management System's structures, reporting lines and responsibilities
+iii) Definition of the Internal Control and Risk Management System's structures, reporting lines and responsibilities

-The Internal Control and Risk Management System involves, to the extent of their expertise:
+ICRMS involves, to the extent of their expertise:

-- 1. The Board of Directors, whose responsibility is to determine and pursue the strategic objectives of the Company and the entire Group, as well as define the nature and level of risk deemed compatible with the Company's objectives, including all the risks deemed material to medium/long-term sustainability; - 2. the Director charged with creating and managing an effective Internal Control and Risk Management System; - 3. the Control and Risks Committee, as the voice of the Board of Directors, formed in accordance with the Corporate Governance Code which must support, after having received adequate information, the evaluations and decisions made by the Board of Directors relating to the Internal Control and Risk Management System, as well as the decisions relating to the approval of the periodic financial reports; - 4. the Head of Internal Audit is charged with verifying that the internal control and risk management system is functional and adequate and with adapting the Audit Plan to the outcome of the Enterprise Risk Management (ERM) process; - 5. the Financial Reporting Officer who, by law, is charged with establishing adequate administrative and accounting procedures for the preparation of financial documents and reports; - 6. the Board of Statutory Auditors, which oversees the effectiveness of the ICRMS; - 7. the Supervisory Board, formed pursuant to Legislative Decree 231/01, which supervises compliance with the Code of Ethics and verifies the efficacy and adequacy of the Legislative Decree 231/01 Organizational, Management and Control Model; - 8. the Governing Body, Top Management and the division responsible for compliance with anti-corruption measures.
+- The Board of Directors, whose responsibility is to determine and pursue the strategic objectives of the Company and the entire Group, as well as define the nature and level of risk deemed compatible with the Company's objectives, including all the risks deemed material to medium/long-term sustainability; - 2) the Director charged with creating and managing an effective ICRMS; - 3) the Control and Risks Committee, as the voice of the Board of Directors, formed in accordance with the Corporate Governance Code which must support, after having received adequate information, the evaluations and decisions made by the Board of Directors relating to the ICRMS, as well as the decisions relating to the approval of the periodic financial reports; - 4) the Head of Internal Audit is charged with verifying that the ICRMS is functional and adequate and with adapting the Audit Plan to the outcome of the Enterprise Risk Management (ERM) process; - 5) the Financial Reporting Officer who, by law, is charged with establishing adequate administrative and accounting procedures for the preparation of financial documents and reports; - 6) the Board of Statutory Auditors, which oversees the effectiveness of the ICRMS; - 7) the Supervisory Board, formed pursuant to Legislative Decree 231/01, which supervises compliance with the Code of Ethics and verifies the efficacy and adequacy of the Legislative Decree 231/01 Organizational, Management and Control Model; - 8) the Governing Body, Top Management and the division responsible for compliance with anticorruption measures.